kaustubhad/fastman/README.md

 * **snp**	= A string denoting the column name for the SNP name (rs number).
 The column must be character.
 * **chrlabs**	= An optional character vector of length equal to the number of chromosomes, specifying the chromosome labels. e.g., you can provide ```c(1:22, "X", "Y", "MT")``` to convert the Plink numerical notation of 23=X, 24=Y, etc. This character vector is used to create the axis labels of the Manhattan plot.
 So, you must sort the character vector in the order you want the chromosome labels to appear in the final plot.
 For example, if your input data frame has chromosome numbers in a particular order you specifically want, and you have used the option ```sortchr = FALSE``` to preserve the order for your final plot, then your ```chrlabs``` vector should also have the same order of chromosomes.
 * **speedup** = A logical value; if TRUE, the function employs the faster method where input values at the extreme 0.2% are rounded to 3 digits, and the rest is rounded to 2 digits.
 The default value of this parameter is TRUE.
 * **logp**	= A logical value; if TRUE, negative logarithms (base 10) of p-values are plotted.
-In case the user wants to use FST score type data or logarithm of p-values directly, then logp must be stated to be FALSE, as the default value of this parameter is TRUE.
+In case the user wants to use F<sub>ST</sub> score type data or logarithm of p-values directly, then logp must be stated to be FALSE, as the default value of this parameter is TRUE.
 * **scattermore** = A logical value; if TRUE, uses ```scattermore``` package to speed up plot generation faster.
 In case the user wants to use this feature, the ``scattermore`` package needs to be installed and loaded before running the command.
 The default value of this parameter is FALSE.
 * **col**	= A string indicating the colour scheme of the plot.
 Defaults to “matlab”.
 There are various options available for users.
 See below for details.
 * **maxP**	= A numeric value indicating the maximum y-value till which the user wants to visualize.
 The default value of this parameter is 14.
 If the data has negative values then both sides are truncated till the absolute value of the parameter.
 The user can provide NULL as input if truncation is not required.